 At Melton, our curriculum aim is both broad and balanced to ensure our children are prepared for future learning.
 Through this, in P.E. our children learn best through creative, engaging and well sequenced lessons.

-At Melton, every child will participate in competitive sports throughout the year, through inter-house sports competitions.
+At Melton, every child will participate in competitive sports throughout the year, through inter-house sports competitions and taking part in competitions against other schools.
 In EYFS and key stage 1, these competitions are skills based, and in key stage 2 these competitions are run using the Suffolk School Games rules and competition formats.
 Inter-house competitions also offer opportunities for all children to be active spectators of sports as well as opportunities for children to officiate sports, in the capacity of time-keeping, score-keeping, refereeing and identifying fair play.

 All classes participate in 2 hours of P.E per week, as well as: internal and external sports leaders’ sessions, a range of after school sports clubs, bike-ability, competitive sports fixtures and outdoor educational visit opportunities, to ensure full coverage is met.
 As required by the national curriculum, in key stage 1 we teach dance, gymnastics and games.
 In key stage 2 we teach dance, gymnastics and games, as well as swimming and water proficiency, and athletics.
 Swimming and water proficiency lessons and bike-ability are delivered to year 5 and 6, while external sports leaders work with year 3.